rita-barbosa/LAPR2-2223/docs/sprintC/us010/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

+* To place an order, the client must be registered in the system.
 * In order to submit a purchase order, there must be some property announcement.

 ### 1.5 Input and Output Data